 Tree transplantation is a process that can be successful if done during the right periods.
 Generally, a homeowner can safely move a tree with a diameter of 2 inches or less within their own yard.
 Anything larger than 4 inches should be handled by professionals.
 Smaller trees can be moved with a tree shovel, while larger trees may require digging, wrapping, or wrapping the root ball and then transporting it by truck.

+Some trees can even be moved with cranes.
+The roots of trees and shrubs normally grow far beyond the volume of the soil that can be moved.
 To keep most roots within a small area, prune roots in spring or fall before transplanting.
 Plants moved in autumn (October or November) should be pruned roots in March, and plants moved in spring (March) should be pruned roots in October.

 Pruning roots only after leaves have fallen from deciduous plants in autumn or before buds sprout in the spring is essential to avoid serious damage to the plant.
 Roots within the pruned area develop many branches and form a strong root system within a confined area.
 If the root is not pruned, the plant may die from transplant shock due to root loss.
 Companies that specialize in tree transplantation claim a 98 percent success rate, and some even say that moving can even increase the longevity of an old tree, as it is revitalized by the good soil on its new site and the fresh cuts that allow its roots to grow back.